joybob22/Mtech-Lessons/Unit 1/4 - Control Flow.md

 ## Switch Statements

 A Switch statement is used when there are a lot of conditional statements.
-Switch statements do not have to be exaughstive, but they can be.
+Switch statements do not have to be exhaustive, but they can be.
 You can switch over a number and have a case for four numbers which wouldn't cover every conditional number that could happen.
 In that case you would need a default case to catch all of the conditions that aren't accounted for.
 As well you could have conditions for the numbers using the greater than and less than to cover all possible numbers, then you would not need a default case.

 To declare a switch statement you start with the *switch* keyword, then the variable that you want to switch on followed by two curly braces.
 In the curly braces you declare all of the cases that can happen.
 For a case you use the keyword *case* what the case is, then a colon.
 After the colon you write the code that you want to happen if that case succeeds.
 Repeat for all cases.
 If you switch statement does not cover all possible conditions then you will need a default case as well.
 Here is an example:
 ```Swift